weakhoes/DarkSpy-Loader-UI-Paste/README.md

 Important Notices And Announcements
 ------------------------------------------------------------------------------------------------------------
--No More Additions Will Be Added To This Project
+- No More Additions Will Be Added To This Project

--Note This Was The Old Darkspy Loader Remade From This Was My 2nd Ever Project In C# So The Code Might Be Messy
+- Note This Was The Old Darkspy Loader Remade From This Was My 2nd Ever Project In C# So The Code Might Be Messy

--Will Not Be Planning On Remaking The New Darkspy Loader
+- Will Not Be Planning On Remaking The New Darkspy Loader

 -------------------------------------------------------------------------------------------------------------
 Last Changelog 7/2/2021